geckodb/gecko-misc/string-db-gen/README.md

 #### Pre Processing and Caching

 For the purpose of fast construction of this grammer and for reasonable character settings, `String DB Gen` performs a pre-processing on the required input files that are needed for the grammar (i.e., file stored in `dewiki-dataset.tar.gz`).
 However, this pre-processing results in a cleaned ready-to-use set of files, the *cache*.
 This cache is constructed the first time `String DB Gen` is started by default.
-For this purpose, `String DB Gen` must know where the required input files are (via `-a`, `-b`, and `-c` arguments, e.g., `-a dewiki-dataset/files/dewiki-articles-word-freq.csv -b dewiki-dataset/files/dewiki-articles-next-words.txt -c dewiki-dataset/files/dewiki-articles-starter-words.csv`).
-Until the cache is explicitly removed via the `--clean-cache` argument, the input file arguments (`-a`, `-b`, and `-c`) are ignored and the grammar is constructed from the cache (which is stored by in `cache/`) once the cache is created.
+For this purpose, `String DB Gen` must know where the required input files are (via `-a`, `-b`, `-c` and `-d` arguments, e.g., `-a dewiki-dataset/files/dewiki-articles-word-freq.csv -b dewiki-dataset/files/dewiki-articles-next-words.txt -c dewiki-dataset/files/dewiki-articles-starter-words.csv -d dewiki-dataset/files/dewiki-articles-lengths.txt`).
+Further, the file for `-d` will be processed internally with `build/hd.jar` (see below) in order to create a histogram on the sentences length for the non-uniform number generator.
+Until the cache is explicitly removed via the `--clean-cache` argument, the input file arguments (`-a`, `-b`, `-c`, `-d`, and `-w`) are ignored and the grammar is constructed from the cache (which is stored by in `cache/`) once the cache is created.

 For ease of use, type the following inside your bash if you want to use a pre-built cache based on the contents of `dewiki-dataset.tar.gz`: